UW-Hydro/drought_impact/notebooks/README.md

 ### **`drought_center_of_mass.ipynb`**
 7.7.2022

-Perhaps a way to evaluate spatial changes is ot calculate a center of mass weighted by higher drought categories having a bigger drag on the center.
+Perhaps a way to evaluate spatial changes is to calculate a center of mass weighted by higher drought categories having a bigger drag on the center.

 ### **`drought_declarations.ipynb`**